julcaguiat/j-cag.github.io/topic-pages/8pfsense-install.md

 ![](../images/8pf-images/33.png)

 ---
-# **Done!** You now have pfSense running in VirtualBox.
-On the
+# **Done!** You now have pfSense running on VirtualBox.
-next tutorial, we will configure pfSense and the  network adapters of each VMs for the new complete functioning network setup with firewall.
+		On the next tutorial, we will configure pfSense and the 		network adapters of each VMs to setup our new and 			complete functioning network with the additional pfSense 		firewall.

 - 👉 [Back to **Home**](../index.md)